Bruce Watson (songwriter): The Man and the Woman and the Edison Phonograph

 Horace Watson recording the songs of Fanny Cochrane Smith, considered to be the last fluent speaker of a Tasmanian language, 1903.

 Watson's great grandfather was Horace Watson (1862–1930), a pharmacist, who, in 1888 in Hobart, had married Louisa née Keen (died 1936) (sixth daughter of Joseph Keen, inventor of Keen's Curry) who was the recent widow of Robert Williamson.
 In 1899 and in 1903 Horace recorded traditional language songs by indigenous Tasmanian, Fanny Cochrane Smith.
 Horace and Louisa ran the Keen's Curry company.

 The lead track on Watson's third album, Out My Window, "The Man & the Woman & the Edison Phonograph", told the history behind a family photo which depicts Horace Watson recording Tasmanian Aboriginal elder, Fanny Cochrane Smith's vocals in 1903.
 A similar photo was displayed at the Tasmanian Museum and Art Gallery.
 Fanny Cochrane Smith (1834–1905) was the last fluent speaker of Tasmanian language.

 In the early 2000s Watson was performing at the National Folk Festival when he met the late Ronnie Summers (1944-2020), the great great grandson of Cochrane-Smith.
-Summers was a Tasmanian Aboriginal Elder also a folk singer.
+Summers was a Tasmanian Aboriginal Elder and folk singer.
 He joined with Watson in a rendition of "The Man & the Woman & the Edison Phonograph" in 2005.
 Watson and Summers recorded the track as a duet for Watson's 2010 album, Balance.

 At the National Folk Festival in 2014 Watson the National Film and Sound Archive recorded a short version of the song on a wax cylinder, and this track is included on the 2017 album, Mosaic.